Skip to main content

 Career Outlook

-Graduates of this program are well-prepared to enter the technology industry as entry-level to mid-level software engineers.
+Graduates of the MS in Computer Science are well-prepared to enter the technology industry as entry-level to mid-level software engineers.
 Possible positions include software engineer, software developer, software development engineer, software development engineer in test, quality assurance engineer, software analyst, application analyst, computer programmer, artificial intelligence programmer, networking programmer, server programmer, web programmer, user interface programmer, tools programmer, and game developer.

 In addition to technical training, the program provides secondary skill development that supports roles such as producer, program manager, technical program manager, and technical writer.